tmolitor-stud-tu/mod_push_appserver/README.md

 The event handler has to return `true` or an error description string for failed push attempts and `false` for successfull ones.
 Returning `nil` will be handled as error!
-The event data has to include the following keys:
+The event data always includes the following keys:

 - **origin**
   Prosody session the stanza came from (typically an s2s session).
 - **settings**
-  The registered push settings available at the `/push_appserver/v1/settings/<device uuid>` HTTP endpoint.
+  The registered push settings which are also available at the `/push_appserver/v1/settings/<device uuid>` HTTP endpoint in debug mode.
+- **summary**
+  The push summary (see [XEP-0357][1] for more information)
 - **stanza**
   The incoming push stanza (see [XEP-0357][1] for more information).